tonethar/IGME-230-Fall-2018/projects/project-4.md

 - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.

-- You will be evaluated:
+- You will be evaluated on:
-    - on your creativity
+    - your creativity
     - the quality of the experience you create
     - the soundness of your programming in your chosen tech stack
-    - and how far you went beyond what we did in class, as described below
+    - how far you went beyond what we did in class, as described below

 ## III.
 Requirements